Brusett, Montana

-Brusett is an unincorporated tiny rural hamlet in northwestern Garfield County, Montana, United States.
+Brusett is an unincorporated community in northwestern Garfield County, Montana, United States.
 It lies about the intersection of Brusett Road and Edwards Road, local roads west of the town of Jordan, the county seat of Garfield County.
 Its elevation is 2,904 feet (885 m).
-It has a post office, serving the ZIP code of 59318, and a small school house; and no other businesses or services.
+It has a post office, with the ZIP code of 59318.

 History

 The post office opened on May 29, 1916.
 The town was named for its first postmaster, Alma Brusett Smith.

 Climate

 According to the Köppen Climate Classification system, Brusett has a semi-arid climate, abbreviated "BSk" on climate maps.